scratch-css/scratch/README.md

 # Scratch framework

 Scratch is CSS framework and methodology to build web, mobile and TV applications with one code base.
 We have micro modular architecture, so you choose what you really want to take.
 Using it means to follow some good practices, make everything configurable and easy to change.
 We have some built-in features as well as some additional modules you may also want to use.

-By default, you can manage:
+--

+Scratch provides management system for these fields:

- * Colors
+- Colors
- * Units
+- Units
- * Responsive breakpoints
+- Responsive breakpoints
- * Typography set
+- Typography set
- * Gutters (or gaps)
+- Gutters (or gaps)
- * Writing directions
+- Writing directions
- * Reset
+- Reset

 We also have other libraries to enhance its possibilities:

- * [Grid system](https://github.com/scratch-css/grid) - two types of grid system.
+- [Grid system](https://github.com/scratch-css/grid) - two types of grid system.
- * [UI kit](https://github.com/scratch-css/ui) - rich library of UI components.
+- [UI kit](https://github.com/scratch-css/ui) - rich library of UI components.
- * [Helpers](https://github.com/scratch-css/helpers) - helper classes to use inline in HTML.
+- [Helpers](https://github.com/scratch-css/helpers) - helper classes to use inline in HTML.
+- [Animations](https://github.com/scratch-css/animations) - CSS animations and transitions.

 They are based on Scratch, and are great examples of using it.
 You have all separated on `npm`, or you can use them [all together](https://github.com/scratch-css/all).

+You can read more in [Modules](modules.html) page.

 --

 ### Setup
-To run a project, you probably need [Node.js](https://nodejs.org/en/download/) and [NPM](https://docs.npmjs.com/cli/install) installed.

-To install dependencies you need to run:
+To add Scratch in your `npm` dependencies list, run:

-    npm i webpack webpack-dev-server -g && npm i

-To run, you can use:

-    npm start
+    npm install @scratch-css/scratch --save

+---

+You need to import it in your CSS file afterwards:

+    @import '@scratch-css/scratch';

+Or import from `node_modules` path:

+    @import './node_modules/@scratch-css/scratch/index.css';

+---

+Try to add this snippet in your CSS just to check if it works:

+    body { background-color: var(--success) !important; }

+Background must be green, [is not it](https://github.com/scratch-css/scratch/issues)?

 --